By Bhavan Kumar

 Developing Student Physical Awareness

 Students, especially beginners, may have a hard time distinguishing between the feeling of pushing themselves further than they are used to and the sensation that warns them of an impending injury.
-Yoga classes for beginners should be kept smaller, enabling you to catch students who are close to injuring themselves before it happens.
+Yoga classes for beginners must be designed to prevent student injuries and should be kept smaller, enabling you to catch students who are close to injuring themselves before it happens.
 Intermediate and advanced students will likely have developed enough body awareness to be able to guard themselves from injury, simply by listening to their bodies.
 As such, their class sizes can safely be larger.

 The Myth of Advanced Postures